How dynamic journey orchestration helps you personalize at scale – and reap the benefits

 It’s a holistic approach to customer journey management, sending actionable data and insights to your whole business rather than just to your marketing or sales departments.

-Customer journey orchestration use cases
+Common journey orchestration use cases

 Examples of how customer journey orchestration can work might be:

 Resolving purchase hesitation